A Brief Description of Our Religious Education Program

 High Street Church offers a Lifespan Religious Education Program that includes Children’s RE (Religious Education) classes for grades Pre-K through 12th grade during the Sunday worship service.
 High Street offers three age level groups every Sunday, Preschool (K3-K), Lower Elementary (1st-3rd grade), and Upper Elementary (4th-6th grade)

-Welcome to November’s packet on “What Does It Mean to be a People of Memory?!”
+Welcome to January’s theme on “What Does It Mean to be a People of Possibility?”

 Katie, on behalf of the entire Soul Matters Team